The Whisky From Cask Number 1

-In every distillery there is a special feeling about the first cask that is filled.
+In every distillery there is a special feeling about the first cask to be filled.
 It was no different at Nonesuch Distillery.

-We knew that the making of the whisky and filling Cask 1 would result in really special memories for us so we decided that the whisky -
+We knew that the making of the whisky and filling Cask number 1 would result in really special memories for us.

-One drawback that worried us was that term Bourbon is a trade protected term and cannot be used unless the whisky is made in the United States.
+Of course we knew this whisky would not be able to be called Bourbon as that is a trade protected term and cannot be used unless the whisky is made in the United States.

-We decided to concentrate on making the best "bourbon-like" whisky possible and to worry later on about what to call it .
+We decided to concentrate on making the best "bourbon-like" whisky possible and to worry about what to call it later.